Premium Market Analysis, Trader Education, Software, and Trading Strategies

 Are Some People Able to Predict Market Moves by Seeing Into the Future?

 If this is true, it is a serious issue that can jeopardize the whole idea of fair markets and much more.
-The question is: Are there people that can see into the future and as a result profit from future market moves at the expense of those who do not have that ability?
+The question is: Are there people who can see into the future and, as a result, profit from future market moves at the expense of those who do not have that ability?

 There were a few posts recently in popular trading forums about recorded occasions of sudden and unexplainable rises in options volume just before unscheduled news announcements.
 Although this is usually attributed to insider trading, some have alluded to the possibility of some market participants experiencing precognition, which, according to Wikipedia, “is a type of extrasensory perception that would involve the acquisition or effect of future information that cannot be deduced from presently available and normally acquired sense-based information or laws of physics and/or nature.”